 Trees occupy a place of enormous significance, not only in our planet’s web of life but also in our psyche.
 A Spell in the Forest – Tongues in Trees is part love-song, part poetic guidebook, and part exploration of thirteen native sacred British tree species.
 Tongues in Trees is a multi-layered contribution to the current awareness of the importance and significance of trees and the resurgence of interest in their place on our planet and in our hearts.

-From Moon Books (John Hunt Publishing) on 25 June 2021 is my narrative non-fiction book written in and partly about the ancient Forêt de Brocéliande in Brittany.
+From Moon Books (John Hunt Publishing) on 25 June 2021 emerged my narrative non-fiction book written in and partly about the ancient Forêt de Brocéliande in Brittany.

 BUY THE BOOK